aldrek/aldrek/README.md

 - 💬 Ask me about android and ios
 - 📫 How to reach me: ..
 [Me](https://www.linkedin.com/in/ahmadgsalman)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love games
+- ⚡ Fun fact: I am a gamer